 Day 1 Maui Itinerary – Lahaina – Whale Watching Tour & Beach Time

 Maui is one of the best places in the world to go whale watching.
-Whale watching season here runs from November to late April, but the best months to enjoy this natural spectacle are December through March.
+The whale-watching season here runs from November to late April, but the best months to enjoy this natural spectacle are December through March.
 Be sure to join a whale-watching excursion.
-It was one of our most memorable experiences on Maui, so we have featured the best Maui whale watching tours in this post.
+It was one of our most memorable experiences on Maui, so we have featured the best Maui whale-watching tours in this post.

 One of the best places to go on this type of trip is the picturesque town of Lahaina.
-You have different whale watching trips, boat trips, catamaran trips, triple-decker catamaran, rafting, or even kayaking.
+You have different whale-watching trips, boat trips, catamaran trips, triple-decker catamarans, rafting, or even kayaking.
 Such a trip is from 2 to 4-6 hours.
 We have included more information in this post.